Solving Nash Equilibria in Nonlinear Differential Games for Common-Pool Resources: Two-Dimensional Lake Problems

-Figures \ref{fig:OLNE-n2} and \ref{fig:OLNE-n3} show the total loadings $L$ of the model (\ref{eq:open-loop}) at $(P,M)$, velocity of $P$, four simulation paths starting from corner points, and welfare for $n=2$ and 3 respectively.
-Figures \ref{fig:OLNE-n2} and \ref{fig:OLNE-n3} match closely with Figures 4 and 5 of Grass et al. (2017), respectively, as the full cooperative model in Grass et al. (2017) with $c_{M}=0.0868$ or $c_{L}=0.057867$ has the same ODE system with the OLNE model (\ref{eq:open-loop}) with $c=0.1736$ , for $n=2$ or 3 respectively.
-Moreover, Figure \ref{fig:OLNE-n2} shows that there is one irreversibility manifold on the loadings (top-left panel), which is represented by the dense contour lines of loadings, welfares, or the middle isocline $\dot{P}=0$, and the loadings are discontinuous between two sides of the irreversibility manifold.
+Figure \ref{fig:OLNE-n2} shows the total loadings $L$ of the model (\ref{eq:open-loop}) at $(P,M)$, velocity of $P$, four simulation paths starting from corner points, and welfare for $n=2$.
+Figure \ref{fig:OLNE-n2} matches closely with Figure 4 of Grass et al. (2017), as the full cooperative model in Grass et al. (2017) with $c_{M}=0.0868$ has the same ordinary differential equations with the OLNE model (\ref{eq:open-loop}) with $c=0.1736$, for $n=2$.
+Moreover, Figure \ref{fig:OLNE-n2} shows an irreversibility manifold in the loadings (top-left panel).
+This manifold is reflected by the dense contour lines of loadings in the top-left panel, the dense contour lines of welfares in the bottom-right panel, and the middle isocline $\dot{P}=0$ in the top-right panel.
+The loadings are discontinuous across the two sides of the irreversibility manifold.
 The velocity of $P$ is negative on the left of the manifold, or positive on the right of the manifold, so the irreversibility manifold has similar pattern of a Skiba manifold.
-However, the welfares have jumps on the irreversibility manifold where the left side has much larger welfares than the right side, while the loadings on the left side are smaller.
+However, welfare is discontinuous across the irreversibility manifold: the left side of the manifold yields substantially higher welfare than the right side, while the loadings on the left side are smaller.
 Therefore, an agent would choose the smaller loadings if a starting point is on the irreversibility manifold, while an agent will be indifferent if a starting point is on a Skiba manifold.
+Figure \ref{fig:OLNE-n3} for the $n=3$ case in Appendix A has the same patterns, and it matches closely with Figure 5 of Grass et al. (2017) with $c_{L}=0.057867$.